You can also repay all (or part) of the loan early to save money on interest.

-Make sure you have enough funds in your current account to cover any loan repayments.
+Make sure you have enough money in your current account to cover any loan repayments.
 If you’re an HSBC customer, you can set up text alerts when your balance goes below a certain amount.

 Your lender may have an app to make accessing your accounts easy, no matter where you are.

 If you’re an HSBC customer, you can download the HSBC UK Mobile Banking app to check your balance and track payments on the go.
+Device restrictions apply.